NuevoFoundation/workshops/content/english/sql_workshop/activity8/_index.md

   <h4 id="story"></h4>

 <div id="legend" style="visibility:hidden">
-  <p> You found the location of the Legendary Totem of Fun: Infinite Buffet Table!
-Now we will travel to Fun Capital!</p>
+  <h4> You found the location of the Legendary Totem of Fun: Infinite Buffet Table!
+Now we will travel to Fun Capital!</h4>
 </div>

 <br>